wp-plugins/maxbuttons/readme.txt

 </table>`

 == Changelog ==
+= 1.18.0 =
+* Updated Colors section in button editor to match layout of Pro version.

 = 1.17.0 =
 * Added shortcut links in Colors section for enhanced usability.
 * Updated the shortcode so that it doesn't render the HREF or the hover colors when button URL is empty.